Best Science Curriculum for Self-Contained Classrooms | SPED Lesson Planner

 Mystery Science

 Mystery Science offers engaging video-based lessons with simple experiments that use common classroom materials.
-It is especially helpful for teachers who want age-respectful science content that can be adapted with task analysis, visuals, and structured participation.
+It works best as a standards-based science curriculum supplement when teachers can add task analysis, visual schedules, AAC choices, and modified response formats for self-contained learners.

 Pros